 The following study used data made available to CarBeast, provided by our data partners.

-The typical cost for a CV axle replacement could be around $450 but can vary depending on:
+The cost for replacing the idler pulley is about $103 but can vary depending on:

-CarBeast uses repairs data from various repair locations across North America, sourced from our business partners.
-Our database has hundreds of millions of repair records across most vehicle makes and models.
+CarBeast uses repair information gathered from multiple repair facilities located throughout North America, source from our business partners.
+Our database contains an extensive collection of repair records, consisting of hundreds of millions of entries for a wide range of vehicle makes and models.

 Together with the data and NLP technology, predictive and diagnostic models power CarBeast Foresight and CarBeast Insight.

-When using CarBeast Insight to diagnose a problem like “popping noise when turning” for a 2013 CrossTrek, , it suggests an axle replacement as the most likely repair.
+When using CarBeast Insight to diagnose a problem like “whining engine noise” for a 2012 Sedona, it suggests an idler pulley replacement as the most likely repair.